-Covering an area of 2,780,400 sq. km, Argentina is the 8th largest country in the world and the 2nd largest country in South America.
+Covering an area of 1,073,500 square miles (2,780,400 square kilometers), Argentina is the 8th largest country in the world and the 2nd largest country in South America.
 It is also the 4th largest country in America and the largest Spanish-speaking country.
 Located along the western shore of Rio de La Plata estuary, on the southeastern shore of South America is, Buenos Aires - the national capital, the largest and the most populous city of Argentina.
 It is also the 4th largest city in the Western hemisphere and one of the most important ports in Latin America.
 Buenos Aires is the administrative, cultural, technological, industrial and commercial center of Argentina.

 Argentina is a large country occupying the southern part of South America.
 It is positioned in the Western and Southern hemispheres of the Earth.
 Argentina shares it's borders with 5 countries: with Chile and the Andes Mountain Range to the west; with Bolivia to the northwest; with Paraguay to the north; with Brazil to the northeast and with Uruguay to the east.
 It is also bounded by the South Atlantic Ocean to the east and the Drake Passage to the south.